Watching Italian TV shows is a fantastic way to practice, because you can do ALL the following things at once:

 This series depicts an average Italian family and their busy and funny family life.
 The main character of this series is a doctor (“un medico”) who lives with his family in the same house where everyone gets involved in each other’s business and the concept of privacy doesn’t really exist!

-The lively, united and amusing family of un Medico in Famiglia will show you the way average Italians deal with daily life issues (love, school, career…) and will make you laugh, cry, and also understand that sometimes, “Una parola è troppa e due sono poche” (one word is too much and two are too few), as Nonno Libero says!
+The lively, united and amusing family of un Medico in Famiglia will show you the way average Italians deal with daily life issues, such as love, school, and career.

 From Monday to Friday at 20:45, millions of Italians sit down to follow the lives of the residents of Palazzo Palladini, a villa by the sea in Naples.
 Running for over 20 years, this soap opera is an Italian institution.